How to Apply for a Research Degree

 Studentships are available to both UK and International students.

-Applicants wishing to be considered for a Falmouth Doctoral Studentship may apply by submitting a project idea of their own or by responding to one of our Falmouth Doctoral Project briefs but should be advised that strong alignment with one or more of our research and innovation programmes is essential.
+Applicants wishing to be considered for a Falmouth Doctoral Studentship may apply by submitting a project idea of their own or by responding to one of our Falmouth Doctoral Project briefs but should be advised that strong alignment with one or more of our research and innovation centres is essential.

 Whether responding to a project brief or submitting an idea of their own, applicants can compete for one of up to three fully-funded Falmouth Doctoral Studentships.
 Applicants should be aware that the doctoral briefs provided indicate our priority areas.